RSSNext/Follow/README.md

 ### More Than Just An App

 This isn’t just another app.
-Follow is a community — introducing a new era of openness and community-driven experience.
+Folo is a community — introducing a new era of openness and community-driven experience.

 ![](https://github.com/user-attachments/assets/62004a04-eaea-4f5d-bfbf-4e68b6b90286)